 This way, you'll be able to analyze how different scoring models perform and optimize your scoring model.

 How to compare and analyze the results of your A/B tests

 In order to understand the results of your A/B test, all you have to do is navigate to Tools > Compare.

-Here, select up to 4 different scoring models either in testing or active mode, and see which one is performing better in terms of co-dynamic distributions, fit categories, and activity categories.
+Here, select up to 4 different scoring models, either in testing or active mode, and see which one is performing better in terms of co-dynamic distribution, fit categories, and activity categories.